jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 }
 ```

-**Conduit:** These mechanismsâresilience through fallbacks, automated rate-limiting, and meticulous provenance loggingâare the pillars that allow me to maintain a stable, secure, and auditable single command surface, even in the most dynamic of digital environments.
+**Conduit:** These mechanisms—resilience through fallbacks, automated rate-limiting, and meticulous provenance logging—are the pillars that allow me to maintain a stable, secure, and auditable single command surface, even in the most dynamic of digital environments.

 **Merchant:** Impressive, Conduit.
 You're not just a pipe; you're a fortified gateway.
 Your integrity ensures the reliability of the entire marketplace of capabilities I oversee.